First Encounters

 What can I expect from a 2D ultrasound scan at 16 weeks?

 All scans are performed by trained sonographers in a comfortable and welcoming clinic environment.
+For more information, click on a scan or click the button below to book a scan.

 What can I expect from a 4D Bonding & Reassurance scan at First Encounters?

-Our 4D scans are available from 24 to 32 weeks.
+Once you've reached 24-32 weeks gestation, you can book one of our incredible 4d scans.
 You and up to six guests can watch your unborn baby in motion.
 All of our 4D scans are displayed onto a large HD LED screen in our spacious scanning room while we capture stunning 3D photographs for you to keep.

 After your scan, we will provide a digital copy of the images and videos we captured, so you can share them with friends and family.

-Book a Scan Contact First Encounters
+Book a 3D/4D Scan Contact First Encounters

-Why do you need to have a growth scan at 32 weeks?
+Why have a growth scan at 32 weeks?

 • The position of your baby in the womb